Start your business

 For those who choose to mail their form, you can send it to:

 Oklahoma also requires every corporation to have bylaws.
-The corporate bylaws are a legal document written by the initial shareholders.
-It details how the company will operate, outlining the duties and responsibilities of owners and the corporation’s management style.
+Corporate bylaws are a legal document written by the initial shareholders that detail how the company will operate, outlining the duties and responsibilities of owners and the corporation’s management style.
+For professional corporations, bylaws must follow regulations specific to the profession and ensure compliance with state laws governing professional services.

 Bylaws usually include: